schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Terran Consolidation

-A environmental scientist marks a pounding at a unassuming entrance.
+A environmental scientist marks a pounding at an unassuming entrance.

 ## Toxicity